kvnn/Renaissance2030/README.md

 ### Liars
+- Lying causes Confusion and Delusion
-- Lying "Tears at the fabric of Reality".
+- "It tears at the fabric of Reality".
 [Solzhenitsyn 1973, J.Peterson ~2017]
-- It is very bad for business, because it causes confusion and delusion.
+- Its "bad for business"

 ### American Business
-- Any business colloquially referred to as a "small business" should benefit from this proposed solution (aka Tribes).
+- Any business colloquially referred to as a "small business" should benefit from this proposed solution .

 ### Bitcoin
 - Bitcoin can not be confiscated or stolen without the exposure if its owner's Private Key.